tholok97/imt3005-vagrant-vm/README.md

 Change these files to alter the VM.
 Remember that you need to re-provision the VM for the changes to take effect. (e.g. `vagrant reload --provision`).

-* **`config/bootstrap.sh`**: Installs OpenStack CLI tools, puppet, pdk.
-Anything you want configured during provisioning should be put here.
+* **`config/bootstrap.sh`**: Installs tools needed for course.
+Anything you want configured during provisioning should be added there.
 * **`config/openstack.rc`**: Provides environment variables for the OpenStack CLI tools.
 You have to provide this yourself.
 See "setup".
 * **`config/.profile`**: This file is sourced upon login.
 Used to source `openstack.rc`.
 * **`config/.bash_aliases`**: Contains handy bash aliases.